 The aggregate amount of income: The total amount of income you have earned for which you have filed Form 15G in this year.

 The last field is Details of income for which the declaration is filed.
-Here, you have to mention the particular number of shares, term deposits, recurring deposits, life insurance policy number, national savings scheme, employee code etc.
+Here, you have to mention the particular number of shares, term deposits, recurring deposits, life insurance policy number, a national savings scheme, employee code, etc.